mds-secu-tpSonarQube/mds.TravelAgencyProject/README.md

 ## Set Up

-1. Import this directory to Eclipse.
+1. Import the database from `/java_paradise.sql`
-2. Import the database from `/java_paradise.sql`
+2. Import this directory to Eclipse, or run it with the VSCode debugger (run *com.myschool.paradise.launcher.GUILauncher*).

 ## Launch SonarQube